 It’s all you could ask for in a center speaker really.
 It gets 2 HUGE thumbs up from me.
 It really is that good.

-If you have the space for it, this is the one to go with for sure.
+If you have the space for it, then this is a solid choice to go with.

 But that’s all I got for now.
 I hope you enjoyed the Polk CSI A6 review.

 If you did then share it, and leave a comment down below because I always love hearing from you guys. 😉 Until next time, make it easy, keep it simple.